soyguijarro/userscripts/README.md

 1. If you don't have a user script manager, install one first.
 For Mozilla Firefox, get [Greasemonkey](https://addons.mozilla.org/firefox/addon/greasemonkey/).
 For Google Chrome, [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) is the one you need.
 For other browsers, check [this page](http://wiki.greasespot.net/Cross-browser_userscripting).

-2. Head over to [my OpenUserJS page](https://openuserjs.org/users/rcalderong/scripts) and click on the script you want to install.
-A new page will load with the details of the script.
-Click on the **Install** button.
+2. In this page, click on the filename of the script you want to install (they end in `.user.js`).
+A new page will load showing its code.
+Click on the **Raw** button.

 3. Your user script manager will prompt you to confirm the installation.

 ## Compatibility

 These scripts have been tested with [Greasemonkey](https://addons.mozilla.org/firefox/addon/greasemonkey/) on Mozilla Firefox and [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) on Google Chrome, but they should work with pretty much any user script manager.
-If you find something not working properly, please [report the issue](https://github.com/rcalderong/userscripts/issues).
+If you find something not working properly, please [report the issue](https://github.com/soyguijarro/userscripts/issues).

 ## License